DC Mayor Bowser Commits $170M to 11 Affordable Housing Projects

 “The affordable housing decisions we make today will influence the affordability of the District for decades to come,” Mayor Bowser said in a prepared statement.
 “We are focused on doing what we need to do to keep more Washingtonians in D.C. — and part of that means making these historic investments in affordable housing.”

-The 11 sites will receive Housing Production Trust Fund gap financing in addition to a mix of local rent-supplement vouchers and low-income housing tax credits, which will create 955 new affordable housing units and preserve an additional 164.
+The 11 sites will receive Housing Production Trust Fund gap financing and a combination of local rent-supplement vouchers and low-income housing tax credits, which will create 955 new affordable housing units and preserve an additional 164, per a statement from the Mayor’s office.

 Each of the projects is linked to a developer, who is considered the housing provider.